-[no] ip igmp snooping vlan vlan-id static ip-address {interface | uplink} ip-address - IP address for multicast group uplink - Specifies the uplink VLAN of the multicast group.
+[no] ip igmp snooping vlan vlan-id static ip-address interface ip-address - IP address for multicast group uplink - specifies an

 - Static multicast entries are never aged out. - When a multicast entry is assigned to an interface in a specific VLAN, the corresponding traffic can only be forwarded to ports within that VLAN.